 If you have a documented disability that requires academic accommodations, review the GOAL: Golden Hawk's Orientation to Accessible Learning program information.

-The ALC will be available for consultations and appointments for registered students both in-person and remotely.
+Accessible Learning will be available for consultations and appointments for registered students both in-person and remotely.

 The Student Success Portal is your home for booking time with our student success team.
 Whether you are looking for a one-on-one writing appointment or want to attend a virtual study skills workshop you will find a variety of resources when you log in to the portal.